scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 2.2.
 Limiting Simultaneous OpenMP Parallel Regions
 --------------------------------------------------
-The second approach relies on modifications to the OpenMP runtime.
+The second approach relies on extensions implemeted in the Intel's OpenMP runtime.
 The basic idea is to prevent oversubscription by not allowing multiple parallel regions (on different top-level application threads) to run simultaneously.
 This resembles the "Global OpenMP Lock" that was suggested in [AMala16]_.
 The implementation provides two modes for scheduling parallel regions: *exclusive* and *counting*.
 Exclusive mode implements an exclusive lock that is acquired before running a parallel region and released after the parallel region completes.
 Counting mode implements a mechanism equivalent to a semaphore, which allows multiple parallel regions with small number of threads to run simultaneously, as long as the total number of threads does not exceed a limit.
 When the limit is exceeded, the mechanism blocks in a similar way to the exclusive lock until the requested resources become available.
 This idea is easily extended to the multiple process case using Inter-Process Coordination (IPC) mechanisms such as a system-wide semaphore.